xgirma/angular-tour-of-heroes/README.md

 Chrome 78.0.3904 (Mac OS X 10.15.1): Executed 4 of 4 SUCCESS (0.151 secs / 0.138 secs)
 TOTAL: 4 SUCCESS
 ```

+As shown above, the `HeroesComponent` have one default test and it is passing.
+We need to add one more test to 'hero' bing rendered.